sambutracy/100-days-of-code/r1-log.md

 3. Temporarily convert one data type into another

 ### R1D5 21st January 2024
-Completed the Guided project - Calculate and print student grades The objectives were:
+Completed the Guided project - Calculate and print student grades.
+The objectives were:
 1. Learn to develop basic applications by breaking down the work into smaller parts
 2. Identify appropriate data types for storing and working with variables